-The course will provide theoretical and practical training in basic life saving first aid.
+This one-day emergency first aid course will train you as an Emergency First Aider with theoretical and practical knowledge in basic life saving first aid.

 Every employer, even those with less than five employees, must carry out an assessment of the risk in their workplace and must decide what level of First Aid provision they must provide.
-Issues to consider could include the type of work activities taking place, what possible injuries might occur, the size of the workplace, the layout of the workplace, the proximity to emergency services etc..
-Consideration must also be given to making sure that there is sufficient number of trained personnel to cover sickness, annual leave etc..
-Where injuries in the workplace are likely to be relatively minor, such as cuts, then this course may be more suitable than the full 3 day First Aid at Work.
+Issues to consider cold include; the type of work activities taking place, what possible injuries might occur, the size of the workplace, the layout of the workplace, the proximity to emergency services, among other things.
+Consideration must be given to ensuring there are sufficient numbers of trained personnel to cover sickness, annual leave and any other absences.
+Where injuries in the workplace are likely to be relatively minor, such as cuts, then this course would be more suitable than the full 3 day First Aid at Work.

-Course Content – as required by The Health & Safety (First Aid) Regulations 1981 (as amended)
+Course Content - as required by the Health & Safety (First Aid) Regulations 1981

 - The priorities of first aid

-- Managing an accident – Assessing the Situation – Act SAFE act PROMPTLY – be Effective
+- Managing an accident – assessing the situation, act SAFE and PROMPTLY, be effective

 - Common minor workplace injuries – cuts, grazes, bruises, splinters, minor burns and scalds